G-symmetric spectra, semistability and the multiplicative norm: -symmetric spectra

-In another common definition of level equivalence of $G$-spectra, for example in the translation of the model structure in \cite{MM02} to the symmetric context, one only requires $f(M)$ to be an equivalence on $H$-fixed points for $H$-sets $M$ that are restrictions of $G$-sets.
-This is more natural if one views $G$-symmetric spectra as enriched functor categories as explained in Section \ref{sec:free}.
-The stronger notion we use has the advantage that for a subgroup $H$ of $G$ the restriction functor from $G$-symmetric spectra to $H$-symmetric spectra preserves fibrations and weak equivalences and thus becomes a right Quillen functor.
-For $G$-orthogonal spectra, this stronger version is also used in \cite[Def.
-2.3.5]{Sto11} and the positive one in \cite[B.4.]{HHR14}.

-We now proceed to proving the model category axioms.
+Furthermore, we want to note the following convenient properties of cofibrations of $G$-symmetric spectra of simplicial sets: \begin{Remark} Let $f:X\to Y$ be a morphism of $G$-symmetric spectra of simplicial sets.
+Then the following hold: \begin{enumerate}[(i)] \item $f$ is a $G$-flat cofibration if and only if it is a non-equivariant flat cofibration. \item If $\U$ is a complete $G$-set universe (i.e., if every finite $G$-set can be embedded into it), then $f$ is a $G^{\U}$-projective cofibration if and only if it is a non-equivariant projective cofibration. \end{enumerate} \end{Remark} We now proceed to proving the model category axioms.
 By definition, the classes of $G^{\U}$-projective/$G^{\U}$-flat cofibrations, fibrations and $G^{\U}$-level equivalences are formed out of the respective classes for the projective/mixed $\F_{\U}^{G,\Sigma_n}$-model structures in each dimension.
-We use a more general proposition that is - together with its proof - close to \cite[Section III.2 on level model structures]{Sch13}.
-The reader will notice that few specific properties of based $G$-spaces or based $G$-simplicial sets are used and that the construction would in fact work for symmetric spectra over any pointed simplicially enriched, tensored and cotensored category.
+We use a more general proposition that is - together with its proof - close to \cite[Appendix C]{Sch18}.

 We first define:

 \begin{Def}[Consistency condition] For every $n\in \mathbb{N}$ let $\mathscr{M}_n$ be a model structure on based $(G\times \Sigma_n)$-spaces/$(G\times \Sigma_n)$-simplicial sets.
 The collection of model structures $\{\mathscr{M}_n\}_{n\in \mathbb{N}}$ is said to satisfy the \emph{consistency condition} if for all $m,n\in \mathbb{N}$ and every acyclic cofibration $f:A\to B$ in $\mathscr{M}_m$ the pushout of the $(G\times \Sigma_n)$-map $f\wedge_{\Sigma_m} \mathbf{\Sigma}(\underline{m},\underline{n})$ along an arbitrary $(G\times \Sigma_n)$-map $g:A\wedge_{\Sigma_m} \mathbf{\Sigma}(\underline{m},\underline{n})\to X$ is a weak equivalence in $\mathscr{M}_n$. \end{Def} In particular, the consistency condition holds if the functors (or their simplicial analogs) are left Quillen functors, in which case we say that the $\mathscr{M}_n$ satisfy the \emph{strong consistency condition}.